msandim/feup-neural-net-iart/README.md

 This repository contains a Artificial Backpropagation Multilayer Neural Network implementation developed on the "Artificial Intelligence" course at FEUP.

-The goal was to build and efficient Neural Network, using the Backpropagation algorithm in the learning process, to diagnose patients from a dataset based on their voice's physical characteristics.
+The goal was to build an efficient Neural Network, using the Backpropagation algorithm in the learning process, to diagnose patients from a dataset based on their voice's physical characteristics.

 Application developed by
 - [JPMMaia](https://github.com/JPMMaia)